NicoleChJ/DataSciencePortafolio/README.md

 ### Courses and Certifications
-Continuous learning is one of my passions.
-Below is a list of courses I have completed over time that are focused on Artificial Intelligence, to further expand and refine my skill set:
+Below is a curated list of some of the courses I have completed over time, each focused on advancing my expertise in Artificial Intelligence:

 * Convolutional Neural Networks in TensorFlow
 * Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning
 * Natural Language Processing in TensorFlow